pokemonjs/AHU-Net/README.md

-# AHU-Net
+# HU-Net
-This is the official implementation of our work AHU-Net.
+This is the official implementation of our work HU-Net.